-Newgrange in County Meath, Ireland, is one the most famous prehistoric sites in the world for good reason.
-It’s constructed in such a way that at dawn on the shortest day of the year (the winter solstice) a narrow beam of sunlight illuminates the floor of the structure’s inner chamber just after sunrise, filling the long passageway with a bright shaft of sunlight.
+Newgrange, in County Meath, is one the most famous prehistoric sites in the world for good reason.
+It’s constructed in such a way that at dawn on the shortest day of the year (December 21, the winter solstice) a narrow beam of sunlight illuminates the floor of the structure’s inner chamber just after sunrise, filling the long passageway with a bright shaft of sunlight.

-The sophistication of the passage tombs design, aligned to mark the passage of the sun in less than twenty minutes on December 21st - the shortest day of the year - is still a cause for wonder in those lucky enough to win tickets allowing them into the tomb to attend the annual event.
-You can find out how to enter the free draw here.
+The sophistication of the passage tombs design, aligned to mark the passage of the sun in less than 20 minutes on December 21st - the shortest day of the year - is still a cause for wonder in those lucky enough to win tickets allowing them into the tomb to attend the annual event.

 The sunlight enters the passage through a specially contrived opening, known as a roofbox, directly above the main entrance.
 Although solar alignments are not all that uncommon among prehistoric passage graves, Newgrange is one of few to contain the additional roofbox above the passage entrance, a sophisticated construction allowing the light to hit the floor of the inner chamber.